 Pressure Gradient: Medium

-These medical grade graduated socks boost circulation and alleviate pain from exercise.
+These medical grade graduated socks boost blood circulation and alleviate pain from exercise.
 They have a reinforced heel and toe for a longer-lasting sock.
 This sock is tightest at the ankle and the pressure decreases as the sock goes up the leg.
 There are six sizes and eleven stylish color options.
 The sizes are measured by the ankle and by the calf, guaranteeing a great fit.

 These socks are a slightly thicker fit than some others, which will keep them up the entire day.
 They are still thin enough to be worn with a regular shoe.
 They also are made of non-slip material, which will keep you surefooted.